15 May – 22 June 2019

 This show presents works by Kapoor that seem more urgently than ever to probe at the most hidden phantasies of our origin and being.
 Through the apprehensible dimensions of experience, in the shadows of form, these works enable us to intuit and experience the complexity of that which is utterly indefinable, and allow a space where the unknowable might emerge.

 This year major solo exhibitions for Kapoor include Pitzhanger Manor & Gallery, London (16 March – 18 August) and Fundación CorpArtes, Santiago, Chile (28 April – 8 September), as well as a dual show across both Lisson Gallery spaces in New York (31 October – 21 December).
+In November, Kapoor will also present his first large-scale solo exhibition in China at the Central Academy of Fine Arts Museum and the Imperial Ancestral Temple, by the walls of the Forbidden City in Beijing.

 Monday - Friday: 10:00am - 6:00pm